 Cooperative, nurturing, and helpful, ESFJs are life’s traditional helpers.
 They tend to be popular, talkative, and eager to please, but not to the point of suppressing their strong opinions.
 They are decisive and like to have things settled.
 If she weren't former queen consort of Wakanda and a mutant with the power to change the weather, Storm would probably be a nurse, event planner, or school administrator.
 ESFJs are leaders of things that are known.
 Storm sculpts weather like a principal sculpts a school - all helping, all very tangible.
 She fights back in sensing ways, and what is a more quintessential way to express sensation than through weather?
 People of this type have a tendency to become drained by taking on others’ emotional burdens, and they are not known for strategy.
 As an extrovert, she needs space.
 She goes to claustrophobia easily, as extroverts can’t hide in their head like Introverts can.
 ESFJs are highly sensitive to criticism or indifference and tend to avoid conflicts rather than confront them.

 Responsible, hard-working, sympathetic, and tactful, ISFJs love helping people.
 When they make a promise, they keep it.
 In the 1978 movie Superman, Lex Luther’s assistant agrees to remove the Kryptonite from around Superman’s neck if, before saving the world, he first saves her mother in Hackensack, New Jersey.
 And what is the first thing he does when she removes the Kryptonite?
 He keeps his promise to a stranger before saving Lois Lane.
-There is something about the “S” (sensing) that makes people of this type have a binding aspect to them.
 But Kryptonite, in a way, is a metaphor for the ISFJ’s weakness.
 How come Superman becomes wrapped up in the most obvious debacles?
 Why is it so easy to wrap Kryptonite around his neck?
 ISFJs are not the most intuitive or strategic of the types.
 They also tend to take on too much and neglect their own needs.
 If he weren't saving people with his strength, speed, or laser vision, Clark Kent would probably make a good doctor, counselor, farmer, or athletic trainer.

 Energetic and good-in-the-moment, these are the Action Jackson guys who make work fun and exciting.
 They are a natural fit in occupations such as firemen or policemen where they can be part of a team, take risks, and take action without being bothered with details or time management.
 ESTPs are not very future-oriented.
 If you want to bore an ESTP, talk to them about the future.
 They love sports, being in the moment, but theories and ideas bore the hell out of them.
 Occupations that require vision or imagination, like coming up with a superhero name more creative than "Thing", are typically not a good fit for ESTPs.